 Sewri Fort – One of the historical forts of Mumbai

-Bird lovers can find a variety of birds at Sewri jetty and around.
-We saw Brown-headed Gull, Whiskered Tern, Grey Heron, Great Egret, Western Reef Egret, Parakeet, Brahminy Kite, Black Kite, common Kingfisher, White-throated Kingfisher, Golden Oriole, Coppersmith Barbet and more.
+Bird lovers can find a variety of birds at the jetty and around.
+We saw Brown-headed Gull, Whiskered Tern, Grey Heron, Great Egret, Western Reef Egret, Parakeet, Brahminy Kite, Black Kite, Common Kingfisher, White-throated Kingfisher, Golden Oriole, Coppersmith Barbet and more.
 You may find more if interested in birding.

-Another interesting feature to observe at Sewri Jetty is high tide & low tide.
+Another interesting feature to observe at the jetty is high tide & low tide.
 While Sunrise scene is at its best during high tide due the golden color reflections in the water.
-The low tide scene helps one to understand how vast amount of water recedes at a fast pace over 4-5 hours of time.
+The low tide scene helps one to understand how a vast amount of water recedes at a fast pace over 4-5 hours of time.
 Thus exposing the seabed & underwater marine life as nutritious food to a variety of birds.

 Flamingos at Sewri Mumbai

 Huge colonies comprising of thousands of Lesser Flamingos migrate to Sewri and nearby sea shore of Mumbai during the winter.
-The Lesser Flamingos though seen in large numbers here, they are considered near-threatened species.
-Due to declining population and the low number of breeding sites, due to human activities.
+Though seen in large numbers here, these birds are considered near-threatened species.
+Due to the declining population and the low number of breeding sites, due to human activities.

-The colonies of lesser flamingos could be seen flying across to choose the better spot to feed as the sea was receding.
+The colonies of the birds can be seen flying across to choose the better spot to feed as the sea was receding.

-Several smaller groups of Lesser Flamingos too can be seen flying around here.
+Several smaller groups of the birds too can be seen flying around here.
 The light was not right for photography.
 The birds were too far.
 For Flamingo photography be there an hour before low tides of the day timings.
 These images were captured in the evening near sunset time.

 The Megapolis Mumbai has over the past century transformed itself from a fishermen colony & people dependent on the sea to the financial capital of India.
 The highrise buildings can be seen from the jetty.
 One should be able to see the beautiful sunrise from these high-rise buildings as well.

 Overall it was a nice visit.
-Recommend you to explore Sewri Mumbai sometimes.
+Recommend you to explore the place sometimes.

-Recommend you read following places to visit in Mumbai, attractions for the visitors.
+Recommend you read the following places to visit in Mumbai, attractions for the visitors.